 I realize that some people are afraid of them, and there have been a few “incidents” involving the monkeys.
 Unfortunately, because some irresponsible tourists do feed them, they have become “unnaturally” tame over the years.
 This means that they are now fearless.
 They are not afraid of humans and this leads them to being somewhat aggressive at times.
 It’s not their fault – it’s our fault!
 We should let them live in their own habitat without interfering, i.e. feeding and touching them.
 So ultimately, you should be weary of them and keep an eye on your belongings.

 It’s absolutely free to visit the main cave and the Lord Murugan temples.
 However, you will walk past a few other caves with admissions fees, including the Dark Cave.
+For these you will have to purchase Batu Caves tickets.
 We didn’t have much interest in visiting any of the other caves so we stuck to Temple cave.

 The Dark cave is more of an adventure cave and is for those with scientific and educational interest.
 This is the second main attraction, and can be found halfway up the flight of stairs to Temple cave.
 There are two guided tour options; the basic tour which costs RM35 and an adventure tour which costs RM80.
 The Dark cave isn’t always open – it was closed when we were visiting the Batu caves.
 According to online sources tours here depend on the availability of a guide.
 You cannot enter the Dark cave without a guide so you have to do a guided tour.
 Just be sure to check if it’s open if you plan on visiting this one.